 For those who enjoy hunting and fishing, doing so responsibly is important.
 Following safety guidelines keeps them and others safe.
 However, they also strive to keep their hobbies alive.
 To do so, they follow the laws and guidelines put in place for each season.

 Take the day to go out hunting or fishing.
 Be safe.
 Follow posted guidelines and hunt within the season.
+Share your experiences and enjoy the great outdoors.
+While you’re out, be sure to take an active role in teaching future generations.
 Use #HuntingAndFishingDay to post on social media.

 NATIONAL HUNTING AND FISHING DAY HISTORY

 The day dates back to the 1960s.
 In 1972, by Senate Joint Resolution 117, Congress requested the President to declare the fourth Saturday of September 1972 as National Hunting and Fishing Day.
 On May 2 of the same year, President Richard Nixon signed proclamation 4128 designating the observance to occur the Fourth Saturday in September.